wedsall/tinytelescope/README.md

 ## How it works

 Your system will need python3 and all of the packages needed by download.py and photos.py.
-You can ignore get_images.py for now.

 You will need to download the images.
 This download.py script reads the data from all_image_info5.json and will attempt to download every file.
 <code>python3 download.py</code>